DrupalizeMe/drupal_user_guide/source/en/images/README.txt

 "drupal" on your computer, and a "modules" subdirectory.
 Within that, make subdirectories "contrib" and "custom" (with these translated into your own language -- if you don't want to translate them, you can just use the English version of the image).
-Take a screenshot of this folder structure:
+Take a screenshot of this folder structure, and crop to 174 pixels wide:
 - extend-manual-install-directories.png